stevekerrick/GraphqlToTsql/docs/index.md

 ## Sounds easy, what's the catch?

-Actually there are *two* catches...
+Actually there are *three* catches...

 1. GraphqlToTsql only works with specific technologies
     * .NET (GraphqlToSql targets .NET Standard 2.0)
     * SQL Server / Azure SQL.
 The T-SQL that is generated is specific to Microsoft databases.

-    * At this time, only the *query* portion of the GraphQL spec is supported. *Mutations* are not supported.
+2. At this time, only the *query* portion of the GraphQL spec is supported. *Mutations* are not supported.

-2. You have to write entity mappings.
-They're not that hard to write, and they're powerful.
-You can choose what parts of your database should be available for GraphQL queries and how things are named.
+3. You have to write entity mappings.
+They're easier to write than resolvers, and they're powerful.
+They control what parts of your database are available to GraphQL queries, and how things are named.
 Your Entity Mappers can include custom join criteria, virtual tables, and computed values.